mdeatrich/Checkbox_Issue_111734667/README.md

 Based on what I've read on some StackOverflow posts, this seems to be happening when using checkboxes inside of ViewPager fragments, but who knows.

+There are multiple commits now where I've added other tests - see invidivual commit messsages.